ServiceStack/ServiceStack/README.md

 Otherwise if you want to host ServiceStack Side-by-Side with MVC: Hosted at `/api` - Create an empty MVC Web Application and
 ![Install-Pacakage ServiceStack.Host.Mvc](http://www.servicestack.net/img/nuget-servicestack.host.mvc.png)

+_Note: the binary packages are provided as-is - there is no commercial support available for ServiceStack_

 To help get started you should also clone the ServiceStack.Examples projects (includes dlls, demos and starter templates):

     git clone git://github.com/ServiceStack/ServiceStack.Examples.git